bclins/bclins.github.io/spring26/math121/notes.md

 </center>

 You can use the smaller sample size minus one as the degrees of freedom.

+Works best if the combined sample size $n_1 + n_2$ is at least 30, or if there are no outliers and little skew in the data.
 </div>

 When you do a two sample t-test (or a 2-sample t-confidence interval), there is a complicated formula for the right degrees of freedom.
 But an easy safe approximation is this: